 Enlisting in the 5th Wellington Regiment on the 9th of August 1914, Little was transferred into the Otago Infantry Battalion on the 23rd of March 1915.
 Injured in the buttocks and shoulder in the Dardanelles after a recovery period Little was transferred into the NZAOC on the 17th of February 1916, moving with he NZ Divison to France.
-On the 15th of April 1917, Sergeant Edward Little was promoted to the rank of Warrant Officer Class 1 with the appointment of Sub-Conductor. promoted to the rank of Warrant Officer Class 1 with the appointment of Conductor on the 31st of August 1918.
+On the 15th of April 1917, Sergeant Edward Little was promoted to the rank of Warrant Officer Class 1 with the appointment of Sub-Conductor.
+Promoted to the rank of Warrant Officer Class 1 with the appointment of Conductor on the 31st of August 1918.
 Transferred to the Middle East in October 1918, Conductor Little spent the remainder of the war attached to the New Zealand Mounted Rifles Brigade Headquarters and was demobilised in October 1919.

 Private John O’Brien left New Zealand with the 6th Reinforcements on the 14th of August 1915.
 After service in the Dardanelles, O’Brien was transferred into the NZAOC in February 1916.
-Serving in France for 2 years O’Brien was transferred to London Headquarters in March 1918 as the Chief Clerk.
+Serving in France for 2 years O’Brien was assigned to London Headquarters in March 1918 as the Chief Clerk.
 Staff Sergeant John O’Brien was Promoted to Temporary Warrant Officer Class 1 with the Appointment of Acting Sub-Conductor on the 18 October 1918.
 Gaining Substantive rank as a Warrant Officer Class 1 with the appointment of Sub-Conductor on the 25th of November 1918.
 O’Brien was appointed as a Conductor on the 1st of Feb 1919.
 O’Brien was awarded the MSM and was the senior Warrant Officer NZAOC EF when he was demobilised in March 1920.
-His final duties included the indenting of new equipment for two divisions and a Mounted brigade that would equip the New Zealand Army until the late 1930’s.
+His final duties included the indenting of new equipment for two divisions and a Mounted brigade that would equip the New Zealand Army until the late 1930s.

 8/1484 Sub Conductor Edwin Stanley Green, NZAOC.
 Auckland Weekly News/Public Domain

 Enlisting into the Otago Infantry Regiment in December 1915, Green served in the Dardanelles where he was wounded.
-Transfering into the NZAOD in December 1916 Staff Sergeant Edwin Green was Promoted to Temporary Warrant Officer Class 1 with the Appointment of Acting Sub-Conductor on the 20 October 1918.
+Transferring into the NZAOD in December 1916 Staff Sergeant Edwin Green was Promoted to Temporary Warrant Officer Class 1 with the Appointment of Acting Sub-Conductor on the 20 October 1918.
 Gaining Substantive rank as a Warrant Officer Class 1 with the appointment of Sub-Conductor on the 26th of November 1918.
 Green was demobilised in Dec 1919.

 A member of the Royal New Zealand Artillery since February 1898, Slattery was transferred into the New Zealand Permanent Staff as a Quartermaster Sergeant for the Wellington Railway Battalion on the 7th of October 1913.
 Joining the 2nd Battalion of the Wellington regiment in November 1918 and was then transferred to the NZAOC on the 6th of January 1919 and promoted to Warrant Officer Class 1 with the appointment of Conductor.
 Sadly Slattery died of Influenza on the 25th of February 1919 in Cologne, Germany.
-Intered in the Commonwealth War Cemetery in Cologne.
+Interred in the Commonwealth War Cemetery in Cologne.

 Enlisting into the Wellington Infantry Regiment in February 1915, Hill would see service in the Dardanelles before transferring into the NZAOC in February 1916.
 Promoted to Corporal in April 1916 and then Sergeant in September 1916.
 Sergeant Hill was promoted to Warrant Officer Class 1 with the appointment of Sub-Conductor on the 21st of Feb 1919.
 Hill was demobilised in October 1919.

-Originally enlisting in the Royal New Zealand Artillery in 1913.
-Serving with the NZEF from June 1917 to August 1919, Sergeant Artcifer Richardson was temporarily transferred from the New Zealand Artillery into the NZAOC in Feb 1918.
+Initially enlisting in the Royal New Zealand Artillery in 1913.
+Serving with the NZEF from June 1917 to August 1919, Sergeant Artificer Richardson was temporarily transferred from the New Zealand Artillery into the NZAOC in Feb 1918.
 Promoted to Temporary Warrant Officer Class 1 with the appointment of Acting Sub-Conductor on the 3rd of Feb 1919.
 Richardson was demobilised from the NZEF on the 13th of Feb 1919 and returned to service with the Royal New Zealand Artillery.
 In 1928 Richardson was Transferred back into the NZAOC counting to serve until the creation of the New Zealand Electrical and Mechanical Engineers, retiring in 1951.